nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Lists the attendance of a student from week 1 to week 12<br>
 Format: `listAtd STUDENT_INDEX`

-STUDENT_INDEX: A positive integer that represents the index of student as shown in TAA <br>
+`STUDENT_INDEX`: A positive integer that represents the index of student as shown in Class List display portion of TAA GUI <br>

 Examples
 * `listAtd 1` (list attendance of student with index 1)